Structural-Spectral Graph Convolution with Evidential Edge Learning for Hyperspectral Image Clustering: Introduction

 The first limitation concerns insufficient feature extraction from superpixels.
 Besides the graph structure containing rich spatial information, the spectra of superpixels exhibit continuity and redundancy \cite{survey}.
 While existing GNNs can effectively aggregate spatial information within the neighborhood, the projective transformations (i.e., linear layers) in their networks struggle to capture complex patterns of HSI spectra.
 Conversely, convolutional neural networks (CNNs) are adept at extracting high-order spectral features, but fail to exploit the superpixel topological information.
 To illustrate representation learning abilities of different networks, in Fig. \ref{pu_diff_net}, we conducted a comparison among MLP, 1D convolution (1D-Conv), graph convolution (Graph-Conv) and our proposed operator designed to extract both spatial and spectral features, indicating that comprehensive superpixel feature extraction significantly enhances the clustering accuracy.

 The second limitation is the inaccurate superpixel topological graph.
 Typically, the superpixel topological graph is constructed based on either spatial adjacency or spectral similarity.
-The former connects spatially adjacent superpixels as neighbors \cite{sglsc, spgcc}, while the latter determines neighbors based on spectral similarity \cite{lowpass,dgae,sdst}.
-Since the graph is constructed without supervision, both types of graphs inevitably contain incorrect edges that connect two superpixel nodes of different classes.
+The former connects spatially adjacent superpixels as neighbors \cite{sglsc, spgcc}, while the latter determines neighbors based on spectral similarity \cite{lowpass,sdst,dgae}.
+EGRC-Net\cite{EGRC} adaptively improves the initial graph by adding edges between the nearest node pairs based on nodes' current embeddings.
+However, it fails to take into account the reliability of existing edges.
+Since the superpixel topological graph is constructed without supervision, both spatial and spectral graphs inevitably contain incorrect edges that connect two superpixel nodes of different classes.
 Accordingly, these incorrect edges bring semantically different neighbors, leading to distorted node representations and confused class semantics during GNN aggregation.
 Fig. \ref{pu_deletion_ratio} illustrates the impact of deleting incorrect edges on clustering results.
 As the deletion ratio increases, clustering performance gradually improves, highlighting the importance of dealing with incorrect edges in the graph.